 27th March 2017 Paul Andrews

-Haggis and the Macsween family are world renowned and Paul Andrews spoke to Managing Director James Macsween to find out more about the family firm.
+Haggis and Macsween are world renowned.
+We spoke to Managing Director James Macsween to find out more about the evolution of this family firm.

 The Macsween story begins with Charlie and Jean Macsween, the grandparents of James Macsween who is currently involved in the business who opened a retail butcher’s shop in Bruntsfield, South Edinburgh in 1953.
 Previously they had both worked at Orr’s, the well respected butcher and game dealer in central Edinburgh, which was where they met.
 Charlie was eventually promoted to store manager while Jean worked in the accounts department.